sgrieve/GEG6230/handbook/handbook.md

 - Provide more self-study exercises for Python
 - I'm too nice with feedback
   - Some students felt that my feedback was not critical enough - I will endeavour to provide more clear criticisms in feedback, tied to ways to improve your work in future.
+- Adding some information about GIS careers to the end of module wrap-up